Meaningful-Data/vtlengine/README.md

 ## Introduction

-The VTL Engine is a Python library that allows you to create and run VTL scripts.
+The VTL Engine is a Python library that allows you to validate and run VTL scripts.
-It is a Python based library around the [VTL Language](http://sdmx.org/?page_id=5096) that allows you to validate and run VTL scripts.
+It is a Python-based library around the [VTL Language](http://sdmx.org/?page_id=5096).

 ## Installation